Supplies

 General Safety

-• The acetic acid concentration is very dilute and well within safe limits for subcutaneous injection.
+• The concentration is very dilute and well within safe limits for subcutaneous injection.

 Precautions